 i) Using too long, or too stiff a mast.
 This restricts wind range by over-tensioning the sail.
+Using too short or too soft a mast.
+This also restricts wind range by insufficiently stabilizing the sail.

-Each Retro size is designed and balanced on a specific Sailworks mast to suit conditions typical for the "average" size sailor (140 - 190 lb/63 - 86 kg).
+Each Retro size is designed and balanced on a specific Sailworks mast to suit conditions typical for the "average" size sailor [140 - 190 lb/63 - 86 kg].
 If you are lighter, or prefer a softer handling feel, consider using the next mast softer or shorter listed in the table.
 Heavier sailors can use a slightly stiffer mast to increase rig tension and stability.
 Retro 4.5, 6.0, 7.5 and 9.5 m2, are "cross-over" sizes in that they can be rigged effectively on two different mast lengths, depending on the weight of the rider.
 Sailors over 90 kilograms (200 lbs) should consider using the longer and stiffer mast option recommended for these sizes.